Dn-Programming-Core-Management/Dn-FamiTracker/docs/enable_asan.md

-# How to enable ASAN builds in Dn-FT:
+# How to manually enable ASAN builds in Dn-FT:

+As of commit `f5d17004ec4c87912e3f5f16bac5c53bbc2b65ea`, ASAN builds are integrated within the solution.
+However, for earlier commits, this may be used as a guide.

 1. Open in Visual Studio 2022.